ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/writing-tests.md

 ### Difference between expected and actual values when using 'assertEquals'

-* When type of the compared values are different.
+* When the type of the compared values are different.

 ***Example:***